apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google Searches for 'Eyes Hurt' Spike Amid Solar Eclipse**
+**Sky-high prices cast shadow over eclipse**

-You can read more about it [here](https://www.ign.com/articles/google-searches-for-eyes-hurt-spike-amid-solar-eclipse).
+You can read more about it [here](https://www.kxan.com/investigations/sky-high-prices-cast-shadow-over-eclipse/).

 ## Requirements
 - Python 3.8